bwogit/CI_PP4_Caiman_Cove/README.md

 <img src="">
 </details>

+### Admin

-16. As a (site owner), I can Ensure Future-Date Bookings
+16. As an Admin or Privileged User, I can CRUD bookings for Phone or Email Reservations

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |